api3dao/rsk-hackathon-starter/README.md

 npm run fund-designated-wallet
 ```

-The requests that the client contract will make will be funded by this 0.1 ETH.
+The requests that the client contract will make will be funded by this 0.1 RBTC.
-Note that you may have to run `fund-designated-wallet` again if you make too many requests and use up this 0.1 ETH (very unlikely).
+Note that you may have to run `fund-designated-wallet` again if you make too many requests and use up this 0.1 RBTC (very unlikely).

 ### Make a request